vitorlofonseca/nyte/README.md

 # Nyte RPG

 Electronic RPG that simulates the working of classic RPGs, where stories and items are manageable.

-In the classic RPG, the master is the person who tell the stories, and manage all game items (weapons, armors, potions...).
-Nyte allow these funcionalities, making possible the player make a custom story, with custom items.
+Context: In the classic RPG, the master is the person who tell the stories, and manage all game items (weapons, armors, potions...).

+Solution: Nyte allow these possibilities cited above, making possible the player make a custom story with different flows.
+The user can too create custom items, attributing to them different characteristics, prices, and power, that have influence in stories adversities.

 ### Screens